marcizhu/Units/README.md

 ## Background
 While working on another project of mine, I needed a library to be able to represent units of different kinds and be able to use them in numerical calculations.
-The main objective of this library is to convert most used units to a standardized set (the SI system) and to provide a single, lightweight type (instead of a bunch of different data types) that can represent any unit from a wide range of disciplines such as, but not limited to, physics, chemistry, engineering, medicine, optics, computing, statistics, etc. This "single-type" philosophy helps using this library inside virtual functions where a type has to be specified at compile time.
+The main objective of this library is to to provide a single, lightweight type (instead of a bunch of different data types) that can represent any unit from a wide range of disciplines such as, but not limited to, physics, chemistry, engineering, medicine, optics, computing, statistics, etc. This "single-type" philosophy helps using this library inside virtual functions where a type has to be specified at compile time.

 As mentioned earlier, the main type provided by this library (`Units::Unit`) was desired to be lightweight (ideally under 8 bytes) so that it could be passed by value easily without any kind of overhead.
 This type can represent a wide range of units